heba14101998/Hands-on-Data-with-Python/README.md

 ## Acknowledgments

-The core of some ntebooks were adapted from the excellent [Python for Data Analysis](https://www.kaggle.com/code/hamelg/python-for-data-analysis-index) resource on Kaggle by Hamel Husain.
-I have enriched the original notebooks with additional explanations, examples, and exercises.
+The core of some ntebooks were adapted from the excellent [Python for Data Analysis](https://www.kaggle.com/code/hamelg/python-for-data-analysis-index) resource on Kaggle by GREG HAMEL.
+I have enriched the original notebooks with additional explanations, examples, and exercises as well as create new notebooks.

 ## Contributions